mainmatter/auto-reveal/README.md

 ### Slides

-Markdown files are sorted by filename. `001-slide.md` will be the first slide, `002-slide.md` the second, and so on.
+Markdown files are sorted alphabetically by filename. `001-slide.md` will be the first slide, `002-slide.md` the second, and so on.

 Each Markdown file will generate a horizontal slide.
 If you want to create